With the event centre in Hobart you can orienteer in the morning and explore in the afternoon - or simply relax and enjoy the view.

 Sprint Events are held in urban environments.
 For ET2018 the Prologue will be held at the University of Tasmania - Sandy Bay Campus.

 On Easter Saturday the Australian 3 Days goes bush.
 Participants will orienteer over longer distances cross country with winners taking just under an hour each day.

 On Days One and Two the venue is in the midlands, just past Melton Mowbray.
 Participants will start out in deceptively simple farming land.
 But soon they will find themselves navigating through impressive sandstone features in steep gullies - perfect hideouts for bushrangers in days gone by.

 On Day Three the venue is east of Hobart, near Nugent.
 Participants will start from Tassie's home of mud running Redbanks.
 This property provides the perfect European style assembly arena for an exciting day of orienteering with final places up for grabs.

 Australia's elite orienteers and the best of our juniors and masters age group competitors - as well as many more people taking part as a personal challenge.

 Entry is open to all despite being a major national championship.
-It is a true family adventure.
 There are classes for everyone, determined by gender, age, course length and level of difficulty.
-We will have entrants as young as eight and as wise as eighty.
+It's an adventure sport for the whole family.

-The old map of Sandstone Valleys (snapshot below) being used for Days 1 and 2 will be extended to create two new maps, Lovelybanks West and Lovelybanks East.
-Plus, for Day 3, whilst the start and finish arena is on the old Redbanks map, most of the area extends into previously unmapped territory.
+The old map of Sandstone Valleys (snapshot below) being used for Days 1 and 2 will be extended to create two new maps, Lovelybanks East and Lovelybanks West.
+Plus, for Day 3, whilst the start and finish arena is on the old Redbanks map, most of the area extends into new territory.

 We have a team of talented course setters including David Marshall.
-David's course for the 2015 IOF Long Distance World Cup Event in Tasmania was recognised as the number 2 international course of that year.
+David received world wide acclaim for his role in the 2015 IOF Long Distance World Cup Event in Tasmania.